alljoyn/extras-webdocs/docs/develop/run-sample-apps/basic/index.md

 # Running the Basic Sample

-The Basic sample application provides the ability to execute a concatinate method - cat.
+The Basic sample application provides the ability to execute a concatenate method - cat.

 The Service application is designed to advertise a well-known name: "org.alljoyn.Bus.sample".
 It will accept sessions on the session port 25.